tsubaiso/tsubaiso-api-documentation/README.md

 **/staff_data/show/**

 Description: Returns a particular data entry for a staff member.
-Either an ID should be sent in the URL or both a staff ID and code must be sent in the body of the request.
-In addition, a time parameter can be sent if there are more than one entry for a code.
+Either an ID must be sent in the URL or both a staff ID and code must be sent in the body of the request.
+In addition, a time parameter can be sent if you would like to return the value for a specific time when there is more than one entry for a code.

 Method: GET